Lange-Bertalot and Metzeltin 1996 Category: Symmetrical biraphid

-TYPE SPECIES: Geissleria moseri Metzeltin Witkowski et Lange-Bertalot in Lange-Bertalot et Metzeltin
+TYPE SPECIES: Geissleria moseri Metzeltin, Witkowski and Lange-Bertalot in Lange-Bertalot and Metzeltin

-Geissleria valves are elliptical to linear-elliptical, becoming obtuse, broadly rounded or rostrate at the ends.
-The striae are comprised of fine lineolate areolae; aerolae 50-80 in 10 µm.
-Distinctive annulae are present at the poles.
+Geissleria valves are elliptic to linear-elliptic, becoming obtuse, broadly rounded or rostrate at the ends.
+The striae are comprised of fine lineolate areolae; areolae are 50-80 in 10 µm.
+Distinctive annula are present at the poles.
 The annulae are comprised of one to four transapical striae that interrupt the typical striae.
 The raphe is straight and filiform, with straight proximal ends.
 Terminal raphe ends are deflected.
-An isolated punctum may be present or absent in the central area.
+An isolated punctum may be present, or it may be absent, in the central area.

 Cite This Page: